 As per our standard safeguarding policy, a member of management staff will always be on call at all times when teaching is taking place, to report any urgent safeguarding concerns.

 All tutors taking part in the programme will take part in specific SAOL training.
 This will cover safeguarding procedures, use of the software and appropriate teaching methods.
 Training should be renewed every year and will be logged centrally with other safeguarding training.

 Information for parents, carers and students

 Parents/carers and students are reminded that for the duration of the session the space in your home where the session takes places is public and will be audible and visible via your camera.
-With respect in particular to behaviours, language and dress-code that space should be regarded as equivalent to a school classroom.
+With respect to particular behaviours, language and dress-code, that space should be regarded as equivalent to a school classroom.

 Parents/carers must give prior consent to their child taking part in Surrey Arts lessons delivered through the Zoom Education Platform, and agree to the following code of conduct:

 - Parents/carers should ensure their child's name is correctly entered in the Zoom profile before starting the session